What is your Basal Metabolic Rate?

 1.9 | Extremely Active | Hard daily exercises, physical job | : =1.9 * BMR |

-How to raise your Basal Metabolic Rate (BMR)
+Enhancing Your Basal Metabolic Rate (BMR)

-9 ways to increase BMR | Benefits and suggestions |
+9 Ways to Increase BMR | Benefits and Recommendations |

 ---|---|